Journey through Mongolia and Russia

-The ger camp is a unique opportunity to experience how modern technology and practices have influenced traditional Mongolian living, ger today are generally made out of felt and heated with wood burning stoves, these can house families across a number of generations.
+The ger camp is a unique opportunity to experience how modern technology and practices have influenced traditional Mongolian nomadic lifestyle, ger today are generally made out of felt and heated with wood burning stoves, these can house families across a number of generations.
 Larger communal tents can be found closer to the centre of the camp and are generally used for cooking and entertainment, while other amenities like showers and bathrooms are housed in their own block.
 A typical evening at camp will generally feature a meal of mutton, potatoes or dumplings, and if you're lucky you might even catch a performance of traditional Mongolian throat singing.

 The tour then traverses the world’s largest landmass, the Euro-Asian Continental Plate, taking the traveller from Ulaanbaatar to St Petersburg via some of the world's most remote areas.
-The small group travels across the Mongolian steppe to the vast expanse of the Siberian taiga and tundra; over the Ural Mountains (the divide between Asia and Europe) to Moscow and the waterways of Russia's medieval Golden Ring.
+The small group travels across Western Mongolia to the Mongolian steppe and then to the vast expanse of the Siberian taiga and tundra; over the Ural Mountains (the divide between Asia and Europe) to Moscow and the waterways of Russia's medieval Golden Ring.
 We also make a side trip to Lake Baikal, the world's deepest lake.
 Discover the Russian capital on a train ride on the Moscow Metro and experience Siberia’s traditions and culture while in Irkutsk.

 Our tour uses two of the great railways of the world: the Trans Mongolian and the Trans Siberian trains.
 The Trans Siberian railway is regarded as as an iconic rite of passage journey with a long history.
 Though the Trans Mongolian is of similar era and history.